cascadeth/OSU-IT-Tool-Mods/Reftool2/ginafish/Ref2MonsterHunterGoreRender/readme.txt

 Dev: ginafish

-Refer to wiki for dev contact information (because updating every single readme would be silly).
+Refer to wiki for dev contact information.

 ##########################################################################